Byron Buxton Player Props: Twins vs. Red Sox

-After going 0-for-3 with an RBI in his most recent game, Byron Buxton and the Minnesota Twins take on the Boston Red Sox (who will start Corey Kluber) at 7:10 PM ET on Wednesday.
+After going 1-for-4 with a double in his most recent game, Byron Buxton and the Minnesota Twins take on the Boston Red Sox (who will start Tanner Houck) at 1:35 PM ET on Thursday.

-He had a hitless showing in his previous game (0-for-3 with an RBI) against the Red Sox.
+He had a one-hit showing in his most recent game (1-for-4) against the Red Sox.

 Byron Buxton Game Info & Props vs. the Red Sox